 10 Ways to Practice Your Presentation Like a Pro

-If you want to be truly prepared to deliver your presentation, you’ve got to do more than simply run through your note or Powerpoint slides five or six times.
+If you want to be truly prepared to deliver your presentation, you’ve got to do more than simply run through your notes or Powerpoint slides five or six times.
 You need to seriously challenge yourself while you practice.

 Here’s how.